cynic-net/shell-compat-utils/README.md

 3. For "global" access on the whole system, copy `bin/*` to `/usr/local/bin/` (or similar), and ensure that the permissions are set so that the files are world-readable and -executable.

+In the latter two cases you do _not_ want to copy or symlink the contents of `macbin/` as that will probably break normal scripts on your system.

 Notes